tarinit2000/tt25926_coe332/homework07/README.md

 The status for both jobs is successfully submitted and completes.

 ### Part B:
-I added an environment varibiable that stores the worker IP address.
+I added an environment variable that stores the worker's IP address.
 I updated my jobs.py and worker.py to save the worker's IP address as a new key in the job record.

 Let's post a job:
 ```bash